genexus-books/Saia/saia-docs/docs/Proxy AI.md

       }'
     ```

-By following the above steps, you can easily integrate SAIA Http Proxy into your application and manage your AI models with ease.
+By following the above steps, you can easily integrate GeneXus Enterprise AI Http Proxy into your application and manage your AI models with ease.

-### How to integrate SAIA with Third Party SDKs
+### How to integrate GeneXus Enterprise AI with Third Party SDKs

 #### cURL
 ```curl